Invicta (Hit the Lights album)

 Invicta is the third full-length studio album from the American pop punk band Hit the Lights.
-It was released on January 31, 2012 through Razor & Tie records in North America and 3Wise Records in Australia.
+It was released on January 31, 2012 through Razor & Tie records in North America and on February 24, 2012 through 3Wise Records in Australia.
 The entire album was produced by Mike Sapone who had produced Taking Back Sunday, Brand New.
 The songs "Gravity", "Earthquake" and "All the Weight" are taken from their previous EP "Invicta EP".
 In June, the group appeared on the Journeys Backyard BBQ Tour, which included indoor and outdoor performances at malls in the US.

 The album debuted at number 129 on the Billboard 200, selling over 4,000 copies in its first week.